proteinreport/proteinreport.org/content/events/penn-state-ingredion-plant-based-yogurt-alternative-short-course/index.md

 weight: 5000
 uuid: 8320
 ---
-<p>In this 3-day virtual short course, the class participants will be able to understand the difference and challenges in formulating yogurt alternatives versus traditional yogurts, understand the breadth and functionality or plant-proteins that are available for formulation, and take away a toolbox of solutions to formulating and processing in the yogurt alternative space.</p>
+In this 3-day virtual short course, the class participants will be able to understand the difference and challenges in formulating yogurt alternatives versus traditional yogurts, understand the breadth and functionality or plant-proteins that are available for formulation, and take away a toolbox of solutions to formulating and processing in the yogurt alternative space.